openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/binaries.png
     :alt: binary

-Once the selection is finished, the chosen constraints will be displayed as small chips in the expandable panel title, allowing the user to see all the selected constraints at a glance.
+Once the selection is finished, the chosen constraints will be displayed as small chips in the expandable pane title, allowing the user to see all the selected constraints at a glance.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/chips.png
     :alt: Constraints chips

 Every selected constraint corresponds to a layer provided by **se.plan** (listed in the section, :ref:`seplan-appendix-f`).
-These layers can be customized in this panel to use national data or to provide information on areas that are not covered by the tool's default layers.
+These layers can be customized in this pane to use national data or to provide information on areas that are not covered by the tool's default layers.
 You do not need to add constraints if there aren't any.
 In this case, default values will be used and you can simply proceed to the next steps.

 .. note::